ucg8j/blog/posts/map-of-australia-using-osm-psma-and-shiny.md

 var map = L.map('map').setView([-27.833, 133.583], 4);
 ```

-If you imagine a box containing Australia, then draw a diagonal through that box, the latitude and longitude of the diagnoal line's endpoints are what the `fitBounds()` constructs as a container from.
-I picked a point at the south easter tip of Tasmania and the other to the north west of Western Australia.
+If you imagine a box containing Australia, then draw a diagonal through that box, the latitude and longitude of the diagonal line's endpoints are what the `fitBounds()` constructs as a container from.
+I picked a point at the south eastern tip of Tasmania and the other to the north west of Western Australia.
 Here's the code:

 ```js
 // set up the map